-The 2023 program will build on the success of the 2022 drilling programs, and continue to delineate and define existing targets, as well as test new targets.
+The 2024 program will build on the success of the 2023 drilling program, and continue to delineate and define existing targets, as well as test new targets.

 In addition to drilling, DevEx aims to conduct a number of generative exploration activities in order to advance a number of early stage and conceptual exploration targets.
 This will include geophysical surveying and mapping within the West Arnhem tenement packages.